Donatus Magnus: Life

-Donatus was born in Carthage around the year 270 into an ancient Christian family reputedly evangelized by the Apostle Simeon the Zealot during his mission to Carthage and Africa.
+Donatus was born in Theveste around the year 270 into an ancient Christian family reputedly evangelized by the Apostle Simeon the Zealot during his mission to Carthage and Africa.
 He later appears in Church records as Donatus of Casae Nigrae in October 313, when the Roman bishop accused him of re-baptizing clergy who had lapsed and of fomenting a schism within the Church.
 Casae Nigrae was a settlement situated on the far southern edge of the Numidian plains, south of Theveste.

 The Schism

 During the wave of Christian persecutions under the Roman Emperor Diocletian, Roman authorities demanded that Christians surrender their sacred scriptures, intending to revise them to depict Jesus in a manner more sympathetic to Roman authority.
 To escape torture, exile, or execution, many Christians of Roman origin complied, handing over their scriptures, liturgical texts, and other ecclesiastical possessions to the imperial officials.
-These individuals came to be known as traditors.
+These individuals came to be known as traditores.

 The schism between the two Christian factions revolved primarily around the status of traditor clergy.
 The Libyco-Punic party argued that those who had surrendered sacred texts under persecution had forfeited their spiritual authority and could not be reinstated without undergoing re-baptism and re-ordination.
-They maintained that sacraments administered by traditors were invalid and viewed scriptures written in Latin and Greek as potentially corrupted, favoring texts preserved in their own native tongue unblemished by the hand of Roman scribes.
-In contrast, the Greco-Roman faction held that traditors could be restored to office without the need for re-baptism or re-ordination and accept their cannon.
+They maintained that sacraments administered by traditores were invalid and viewed scriptures written in Latin and Greek as potentially corrupted, favoring texts preserved in their own native tongue unblemished by the hand of Roman scribes.
+In contrast, the Greco-Roman faction held that traditores could be restored to office without the need for re-baptism or re-ordination and accept their canon.

 During the Diocletianic Persecution in Carthage, many Christians barricaded themselves inside the church, choosing martyrdom over surrender as they courageously defended sacred property from pagan confiscation.
 The Romans enlisted a traditor named Mensurius to persuade the Christians of Carthage to submit to imperial authority.
 Acting on Mensurius’s orders, his servant Caecilian approached the besieged believers with false assurances: that the persecution had ended, that their act of defiance would be pardoned, and that Church property would remain untouched if they peacefully departed.
 Trusting his promises, the Christians emerged from the church, only to be ambushed by Roman soldiers lying in wait.
 Many were captured and crucified before the gates of Carthage.
-As a reward for his betrayal, the Romans appointed Mensurius as bishop of Carthage.
+As a reward for his betrayal, the Romans appointed Mensurius as Bishop of Carthage.